 Bill O'Reilly Is Out At Fox News

 Fox News is parting ways with Bill O'Reilly, who for years stood as one of cable news' most popular hosts.
-The network's parent company, 21st Century Fox, announced the move Wednesday in a statement.
+The network's parent company, 21st Century Fox, announced the move in a statement Wednesday.

 "After a thorough and careful review of the allegations, the Company and Bill O'Reilly have agreed that Bill O'Reilly will not be returning to the Fox News Channel," the statement read.

-The host's top-rated program, The O'Reilly Factor, had recently suffered an exodus of advertisers amid revelations that O'Reilly, Fox News and 21st Century Fox quietly paid out roughly $13 million in settlements to five women who had accused him of sexual harassment.
+The host's top-rated program, The O'Reilly Factor, had recently suffered an exodus of advertisers amid revelations that O'Reilly, Fox News and 21st Century Fox had quietly paid out roughly $13 million in settlements to five women who had accused him of sexual harassment.

+Several weeks ago, a woman named Wendy Walsh stepped forward with another complaint against O'Reilly.
+NPR's David Folkenflik reports that Walsh went through Fox News' formal complaint process, alleging O'Reilly made unwelcome advances during what she believed to be a business dinner.

+"It was a sad cocktail party story that women tell each other and shrug our shoulders and go, 'Ugh, another one,' " Walsh told NPR earlier this month.
+"I can't believe this is still going on."

 As we reported last week, an independent analysis by the the ad-tracking firm iSpot.tv showed O'Reilly's program had lost about half its advertisers in a span of several weeks due to the allegations.

+Yet his ratings did not seem to suffer, still easily hovering at the top of the cable news landscape even amid the poor press.

 O'Reilly — who has denied the claims — has been off the air since last week, when he announced he would be taking a vacation.
-At that time, O'Reilly said he planned to return to the program on April 24.
+At the time, O'Reilly said he planned to return to the program on April 24.
 It remains unclear whether the network will allow the host to say a farewell of his own on air.

 Tucker Carlson will replace O'Reilly in the 8 p.m.
 ET time slot.